wang-muhan/wang-muhan.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I am a second-year undergraduate student in <a href='https://iiis.tsinghua.edu.cn/'>IIIS</a> (Yao Class), Tsinghua University.

 I am currently interested in CV and generative models, specifically towards image/video/3D generation via diffusion models.
 I am also interested in imitation learning for robot policy generation, and text2sql generation.